littleCareless/dish-ai-commit/.roo/commands/openspec-proposal.md

----
-name: OpenSpec: Proposal
+# OpenSpec: Proposal

-description: Scaffold a new OpenSpec change and validate strictly.
+Scaffold a new OpenSpec change and validate strictly.
-category: OpenSpec
-tags: [openspec, change]
----

 <!-- OPENSPEC:START -->